Master of Technological Futures

 Duration: 18 months part-time, 12 months full-time

-Delivery models: Blended (see key dates below for options)
+Delivery models: Onsite (see key dates below for options)

 Location: On-site learning takes place at Tech Futures Lab, 99 Khyber Pass Rd, Grafton, Auckland

 Domestic (NZ student fees): $14,049 (incl.
 GST) $15,611 (incl.
 GST)

 *10% Early Bird discount applied.
 Check Key Dates below for deadlines.